allisoneer/allison-nvim/README.md

 You can set more keymaps in the `lua/plugins/harpoon.lua` file.

 ## Global Settings
-- enamble line numbers
+- Enable line numbers
-- disable relative line numbers
+- Enable relative line numbers
-- disable wrap (enamble if you want)
+- Enable wrap
-- set scrolloff to 8 (:help scrolloff for more info)
+- Set scrolloff to 8 (:help scrolloff for more info)

-- enamble termguicolors (enables true color support)
+- Enable termguicolors (enables true color support)

-- set some good split defaults
+- Set some good split defaults
   - splitbelow
   - splitright

-- set tabstop and other stuff
+- Set tabstop=2 and shiftwidth=2
-(it's a bit involved, check the docs for more info)

-- disable swap files and backup files in favaor of undo files
+- Disable swap files and backup files in favor of undo files
-- set the undodir to ~/.vim/undodir
+- Set the undodir to ~/.vim/undodir

 - Set some good search defaults

-- always show the signcolumn
+- Always show the signcolumn

-- set some code folding defaults.
+- Set some code folding defaults with `ufo.nvim`

-> Folds are not enabled by default so you need a plugin to enable them.
-I use a plugin called `ufo` for this.
+## Workflow Notes and Improvement Areas

+### Buffer Management
+- Current approach: Using `<Leader> + g` for buffer switching works, but doesn't scale well with many open buffers
+- Issue: No good way to manage how many buffers are open
+- Workaround: Often restarting Neovim when it gets too crowded
+- Finding files relies on:
+  - Telescope file search (`<Leader> + space`)
+  - Live grep search (`<Leader> + fl`)
+  - Oil file explorer (`<Leader> + e`)
+  - Buffer list (`<Leader> + ff`) has limitations with many buffers

+### Window/Pane Management
+- Basic usage: `Ctrl + w` followed by vim movements (h,j,k,l) to move between splits
+- Issue: Not yet comfortable with creating and managing multiple windows/panes
+- More efficient window management commands to learn:
+  - Creating splits: `:split` (horizontal) and `:vsplit` (vertical)
+  - Resizing: `Ctrl + w` followed by `+`, `-`, `>`, `<`
+  - Balancing: `Ctrl + w` followed by `=`

+### Terminal Usage
+- Despite having toggleterm installed, rarely using it in practice
+- Current workflow: Using multiple tabs in terminal emulator instead of Neovim's terminal
+- Opening a new terminal tab for command-line operations rather than using Neovim's built-in terminal

+## Recent Additions

+### Supermaven AI Code Completion
+- Integrated AI code suggestions
+- Accept with `<Tab>`
+- Clear with `<C-]>`
+- Accept word with `<C-j>`

+### Image Support in Markdown
+- View images directly in Neovim
+- Uses kitty terminal backend
+- Automatically clears images when windows overlap

+### Enhanced Markdown Rendering
+- Better markdown rendering with syntax highlighting
+- Integrated with image support

 ## Theme (Customization)
 The theme `gruvbox-material`